Solana gRPC streaming optimisation and troubleshooting (2026 guide)

 gRPC runs on HTTP/2, which uses a flow‑control window to decide how much data can be in flight before acknowledgements arrive.
 Unlike a “subscribe and forget” UDP feed, where packets are sent without delivery guarantees, HTTP/2 runs over TCP and only allows the server to send data up to the current window size before it must wait for the client to acknowledge what it has received.

-How to fix: enable adaptive window sizing.
-This will allow the client and server to negotiate window sizes dynamically based on current throughput and measured latency.
-There is no good reason to disable this, and we encourage everyone to use this setting.
+How to fix: your window size needs to be >= BDP.
+The simplest way to achieve this is to enable adaptive window sizing.
+This lets the client and server negotiate window sizes dynamically based on current throughput and measured latency.
+There’s no good reason to disable this, and we strongly recommend keeping it on.

 GeyserGrpcBuilder::from_shared(“https://your_endpoint”)

-.http2_adaptive_window_size(true)2.
-You haven't considered ZSTD compression
+2. You haven't considered ZSTD compression

 How to fix: if your latency is higher than 8 ms (for the full Geyser traffic), and you’re experiencing disconnects, we recommend enabling zstd compression to reduce bandwidth requirements (and window-size).
 At 30 ms or more, we almost always suggest using it to lower the risk of falling behind the chain.